 The day I went the rule was that a single trolley gets off the rails if there is a convoy of trolleys.
 On my trip, there were ten trolleys behind us so the one trolley we met had to move.

 Little cushions are used for seats, so this is a good time to practice your lotus position.
 It’s a bumpy ride and the engine is noisy, but I didn’t feel like I was going to fly off.

-The trip goes for about 20 minutes and arrives a little village set up at the train station selling t-shirts and drinks.
-Beyond this station the line appeared to be in complete disrepair.
+The trip goes for about 20 minutes and arrives at a little village set up at the train station selling t-shirts and drinks.
+Beyond this station, the line appeared to be in complete disrepair.

 The track is so old that it is visibly wavy, and the gaps between joining rails are wide enough make a clackedy-clack at each section.
 There was a passenger train that slowly ran on this line, but that service was discontinued in 2009.

 The whole trip takes an hour, with 20 minutes each way and a 20 minute break at the village.
 At the end an official will ask you to tip the driver.

 The Bamboo Railway is an interesting thing to do and a highlight of Battambang if you are a rail enthusiast or just want to experience something a little unusual.
 If you are planning to visit Cambodia then this is one of those things to do before it is gone.
 Apparently, it will be closing soon as the overhaul of the nation’s railway makes its way to Battambang.
 I have since read that they have been saying this for years, so who knows?

 It has become such a profitable little business that there is talk of relocating it.
 I couldn’t find if that meant that there will be a completely new railway laid for the Phnom Penh-Battambang line, or if they will lay a new bamboo railway track (neither of those ideas makes sense).